 If you wanna get shitfaced, I suggest you to get a somaek, it’s soju combined with maekju (beer).
 Hangover the day after for sure, I tried out! 😀 For those who are curious, you can try makgeolli, it’s Korean rice wine.
 You’ll notice the Koreans love to drink (I had already noticed in Luang Prabang, Laos!).
 They love to drink so much that it created jobs.
 There are drivers getting paid to take your car and bring you back home (driving your car!) if you’re too drunk!
 And it’s doing well!
 1. Cause Koreans drink a lot.
 2. Cause there’s a zero tolerance policy regarding drunk driving in South Korea!
 Oh and by the way, motorbikes are forbidden on the highway, because the government feels like it’s too dangerous!
 But motorbikes are allowed in the city!
 The Koreans all use a car then!

-Bars and restaurants in South Korea
+Bars in South Korea

 When you travel, you start to realize the unconscious reflexes you have back home.
 In Korea, but also in Japan, a lot of bars, restaurants and other stores are high up.
 That means for instance on the 3rd, the 5th or the 8th floor.
 When you know where you wanna go, that doesn’t cause any problems.
 But when you don’t have a specific plan and you just wanna have a drink, it’s a bit more complicated!
 In Western countries, we’re influenced by what we see when we pass by an establishment “Are there people in there?
 Does it look good?
 Clean?
 Not too expensive? etc…“